-If the TSCTSF receives the Requested 5GS delay, the TSCTSF calculates a Requested PDB by subtracting the UE-DS-TT residence time, provided by the PCF in step 3d, from the Requested 5GS delay.
+If the TSCTSF receives a Requested 5GS delay, the TSCTSF calculates a Requested PDB by subtracting the UE-DS-TT Residence Time provided by the PCF (if available) , from the Requested 5GS delay.
 If the Requested PDB is not provided, the PCF determines the PDB that matches the QoS Reference.
+The PCF may use the Requested Priority from the AF to determine QoS Flow Priority as defined in clause 5.7.3.3 of TS 23.501 [2].

-Editor's note: Whether and how the PCF uses a Priority value provided by an AF other than the TSN AF is FFS.
+If the UE-DS-TT residence time is not available at the TSCTSF, the TSCTSF sends the Npcf_PolicyAuthorization_Create request to the PCF without the Requested PDB.
+If the TSCTSF subsequently receives from the PCF a notification containing the UE-DS-TT residence time, the TSCTSF determines the Requested PDB and sends the PCF a Npcf_PolicyAuthorization_Update request containing the Requested PDB.